 More than 350 users post reviews of the Go-Anywhere to Amazon.com, awarding it an average rating of 4.2 stars out of 5.
 Most say it cooks very well and is easy to use, although some report rusting and some note problems getting the grill to start or get hot.

 Review: Weber 1520 Propane Gas Go-Anywhere Grill, Contributors to Amazon.com, As of July 2013

 Grilling guide Derrick Riches praises the Go-Anywhere's convenient size, durable construction and ability to heat quickly, but he warns that the igniter is prone to failure.
 He doesn't describe how he tests the model, but his bio specifies extensive experience evaluating grills.

-Review: Weber Propane Gas Go Anywhere Portable Grill Model# 1520, Derrick Riches
+Review: Weber Propane Gas Go Anywhere Portable Grill Model# 1520, Derrick Riches, Not dated

 Review: Fired Up: Which Portable Grill Cranks Up the Heat?, Jude Stewart, June 5, 2007